paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Hands On Machine Learning.md

 - Understanding how the models work under the hood
 - [[Linear regression model]]
 	- There are two ways to train linear regression models
-	- A closed-form [[normal equation]] to compute parameters that best fit the model to the training set and **iterative optimization approach [[gradient descent]] that gradually tweaks the parameters to minimize the cost function over the training set**
+	- A closed-form [[Normal Equation]] to compute parameters that best fit the model to the training set and **iterative optimization approach [[gradient descent]] that gradually tweaks the parameters to minimize the cost function over the training set**
 - [[Polynomial regression model]]
 	- More complex as it can fit non-linear dataset and since it has more parameters than linear regression it is prone to __overfitting__ the training set
 	- To overcome this, we will detect this using [[learning curves]] and reduce the risk of overfitting with [[Regularization Techniques]]